Date

 March 20, 2025

 We in WARP talk a lot about the importance of passing artisan traditions on from one generation to the next, and at the same time the difficulty of doing so in this new social-media infused world.
-Our speakers today have all written books for and/or about children that aim to help bridge the gap, each from a very different perspective: Marilyn Anderson drew a coloring book to remind Mayan children of their own traditional arts and crafts which seem to be threatened with extinction; Ginny Merritt writes children’s stories that are aimed at Christian audiences that include important context, such as a family growing flax and weaving linen cloth 3600 years ago; and Elizabeth Seward has spent her professional life teaching knitting and other fiber arts through stories and here talks about the immense benefits for the social, emotional, cognitive, and physical development of children.
+Our speakers today have read and told stories to children that aim to help bridge the gap, each from a very different perspective: Linda Temple will be discussing her collection of textile-centered children’s books, including Marilyn Anderson’s coloring book to remind Mayan children of their own traditional arts and crafts which seem to be threatened with extinction; Ginny Merritt writes children’s stories that are aimed at Christian audiences that include important context, such as a family growing flax and weaving linen cloth 3600 years ago; and Elizabeth Seward has spent her professional life teaching knitting and other fiber arts through stories and here talks about the immense benefits for the social, emotional, cognitive, and physical development of children.
 If you have not given much thought to the importance of children’s literature before, come and see it in a way that just might give you new ideas for how you can help the passing on of those valuable traditions.

 Panelists: